astropy/astropy-APEs/APE1.rst

 APE Review
 ..........

-Normally APEs are discussed on astropy-dev and perhaps in other forums.
-Sometimes APEs will grow out of an existing pull request, but it's better to have any discussion after the APE is generated on the list, as it has a wider audience.
-The final decision on any APE is made by the coordinating committee, though usually a consensus in the development is sufficient (but in unusual cases may be overridden by the coordinating committee).
-The decision may require changes to the APE and any implementation.
-Final acceptance is not done until the required changes are made to the APE and implementation.
+Once the authors feel that they have reached as close to a consensus as they will get, they can submit the APE to the Coordination Committee, who are responsible for making a final decision.
+The decision can either be to accept the APE, reject the APE, or they can instead suggest to the authors to continue the discussion before re-submitting the APE for a decision.

 APE Status
 ..........

-An APE's status can
+An APE's status can be:

 * "Discussion": New APE pull requests should always start in this status.
 This means the APE is currently being considered and a decision has not been made